quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

     ; The RawInfo fields do not include the UDP headers, ; only the UDP payload
     ? raw: [+ RawInfo]

+    ; ECN bits in the IP header
+    ; if not set, defaults to the value used on the last ; QUICDatagramsSent event
+    ? ecn: [+ ECN]

     ? datagram_ids: [+ uint32]
 }
 ~~~